usaid-cs/yesterday-i-learned/linux.md

 1. `sudo` keeps `$HOME` the value of whoever executed it (if you were bob, then `$HOME` would be `/home/bob`). [`sudo -H`](https://stackoverflow.com/questions/43623025/what-does-sudo-h-do) sets the `$HOME` to root's home, which root owns.
 1. It makes zero sense running KDE connect on Windows, but [you can](https://github.com/KDE/kdeconnect-kde#on-mac-or-windows).
 1. [`ls -1`](https://stackoverflow.com/a/3886328/1558430) (a one) prints one file per line without the rest of the stats in `-l`.
+1. [AWK](https://en.wikipedia.org/wiki/AWK) is its own programming language. [`echo 'a b c' | awk '{print $1}'`](https://gregable.com/2010/09/why-you-should-know-just-little-awk.html) prints the first column of any tabular data you pipe into it.

 ## Tmux